dgwartney/flask-rest/README.md

 1. Clone [https://github.com/dgwartney/kore-rest](https://github.com/dgwartney/kore-rest) from github.
 2. Configure a Python environment (virtual environment using venv or conda your choice) with flask package
-3. Use ngrok to provide a routeable end-point
+3. Use ngrok to provide a routable end-point
 4. Source the `env.sh` file to set environment variables
 5. Run the command `flask run`